Namespace Hi.NcParsers.LogicSyntaxs

 - IncrementalResolveSyntax

 Resolves G91 incremental axis values to absolute in-place within Parsing and its sub-sections.
-Reads PositioningMode written by PositioningModeSyntax.
+Reads Term written by PositioningSyntax.

 WorkingPathList specifies which JSON paths contain axis values that need incremental-to-absolute conversion.
 Default: